logo

 Abstract

 Quantum algorithms for simulating electronic ground states are slower than popular classical mean-field algorithms such as Hartree-Fock and density functional theory but offer higher accuracy.
-This paper shows that certain first-quantized quantum algorithms enable exact time evolution of electronic systems with exponentially less space and polynomially fewer operations in basis set size than conventional real-time time-dependent Hartree-Fock and density functional theory.
-While sampling observables reduces the speedup, it's shown that estimating all elements of the *k*-particle reduced density matrix requires only poly-logarithmically scaling samples in basis set size.
-A more efficient quantum algorithm for first-quantized mean-field state preparation is also introduced.
-Quantum speedup is most pronounced for finite-temperature simulations, suggesting potential quantum advantage for several practically important electron dynamics problems.
+Accordingly, quantum computers have been predominantly regarded as competitors to only the most accurate and costly classical methods for treating electron correlation.
+However, here we tighten bounds showing that certain first-quantized quantum algorithms enable exact time evolution of electronic systems with exponentially less space and polynomially fewer operations in basis set size than conventional real-time time-dependent Hartree-Fock and density functional theory.
+Although the need to sample observables in the quantum algorithm reduces the speedup, we show that one can estimate all elements of the k-particle reduced density matrix with a number of samples scaling only poly-logarithmically in basis set size.
+We also introduce a more efficient quantum algorithm for first-quantized mean-field state preparation that is likely cheaper than the cost of time evolution.
+We conclude that quantum speedup is most pronounced for finite-temperature simulations and suggest several practically important electron dynamics problems with potential quantum advantage.

 Publisher